| Dr.

 of the World Agility Team including two Gold medalists.

-and Dog World Magazine.
+News, and Dog World Magazine.

 Dr.